 - 7.66.
 All staff / contractors should be provided with suitable and sufficient training to enable them to carry out their role safely and in accordance with the procedures in place.
 Operators should have a policy that specifies the relevant training for each role, and how often this should be refreshed.
 The licensing authority will require on condition written records to be kept for a minimum of 3 years, of all staff training and refresher training, which details who was trained, what the training covered, who delivered the training and where appropriate copies of certificate of attendance. - 7.67.
-Given the relevance of safeguarding and disability awareness detailed in the driver section of this policy and in recognition that often the staff working in the effice / taking bookings will have a better awareness than drivers of patterns of bookings and will have direct contact over the phone, email etc. with customers, the licensing authority will require on condition of any operator's licence-which authorises bookings for general public work, that all staff who deal with customers or manage service delivery and who are not licensed drivers, on commencement of the role and every 3 years thereafter, to attend a-both safeguarding and disability awareness courses\specifically designed for the taxi trade.
+Given the relevance of safeguarding awareness detailed in the driver section of this policy and in recognition that often the staff working in the office / taking bookings will have a better awareness than drivers of patterns of bookings and will have direct contact over the phone, email etc. with customers, the licensing authority will require on condition of any operator's licence which authorises bookings for general public work, that all staff who are not licensed drivers, on commencement of the role and every 3 years thereafter, to attend a safeguarding awareness course specifically designed for the taxi trade.
 For this purpose, the licensing authority will accept the Blue Lamp Trust (BLT) Taxi Safeguarding Classroom course, or RBC's Taxi Safeguarding course (or suitable equivalent).
 A third-party non-refundable fee may be payable for this (or a similar) service.